Steinert Piano Academy Instructors

 Ms. Dietrich received her Bachelor of Music at the New England Conservatory, and her Master of Music and Doctor of Musical Arts degrees from Boston University.
 Her principal teachers were A. Ramon Rivera, Victor Rosenbaum, Veronica Jochum, and Professor Anthony di Bonaventura.

-Richard Lucius has been the Director and Head Teacher at M. Steinert and Sons in Boston since 2000.
-He has taught children and adults at all levels, and has many longtime and loyal students.
-He has been recognized with the Top Teacher Award by Steinway & Sons for several consecutive years
+Richard Lucius has taught children and adults at all levels and has many longtime and loyal students.
+He has been recognized with the Top Teacher Award by Steinway & Sons for several consecutive years.
+Richard joined M. Steinert & Sons in 2000.

 Richard recently released a second album featuring more original compositions, as well as solo piano renditions of jazz standards.